Ready, set, crunch! Crisp and colorful, this cabbage salad recipe is the perfect side dish!

 - Toss together in a salad bowl and top with feta, cranberry raisins, and nuts.

-- Toast the raw sunflower seeds, chopped almonds, chopped walnuts or the pecans in a dry skillet for about 1 minute or until slightly browned.
+- Toast the raw sunflower seeds, chopped almonds, chopped walnuts, or pecans in a dry skillet for about 1 minute or until slightly browned and add just before serving.

-Leftover cabbage salad doesn’t get soggy like tossed salad might.
-Just keep it covered tightly and refrigerate any leftovers.
+Leftover cabbage salad doesn’t get soggy as tossed salad might.
+Just keep it covered tightly and refrigerate any leftovers for up to 2-3 days and give it a stir before serving again.

 Did you enjoy this Cabbage Salad?
 Be sure to leave a rating and a comment below!